vvvcccttt/DECO3500/README.md

 The **"Team_Presentation_1_PowerPoint"** folder showcases the proposal slides, which are the outcome of the team’s design proposal assignment.

 The **"Prototype"** folder displays images of sketches, low-fidelity prototypes, medium-fidelity prototypes, and high-fidelity prototypes (Picture1, Picture2, Picture3, Picture4).

+## Overview of Hyperlinks in Document Structure

+## Overview of Hyperlinks in the Project

+## Deployment and Usage of the Prototype